Tere ishq Nachaya

-It has also been performed by Punjabi folk singer Jasbir Jassi and pop rock band, Jal, who also performed it on the episode 1 of Coke Studio in 2011.
+It has also been performed by Punjabi folk singer Jasbir Jassi and pop rock band, Jal, who also performed it on episode 1 of Coke Studio in 2011.

-This song inspired the 1998 Cult-classical hit Chaiyya Chaiyya, written by Gulzar, music by A R Rahman and sung by Sukhwinder Singh and Sapna Awasthi from Mani Ratnam's Dil Se film.
+This song inspired the 1998 cult-classical hit "Chaiyya Chaiyya", which was written by Gulzar, composed by A. R. Rahman and sung by Sukhwinder Singh and Sapna Awasthi for the soundtrack of Mani Ratnam's Dil Se.

 In the early 2000s, Shoaib Mansoor directed a very popular variant of this song called "Supreme Ishq" which was sung by Riaz Ali Qadri.